Osmundastrum cinnamomeum: Ecology

 The cinnamon fern typically grows in moist, acidic soils and shows a strong preference for wetland environments (although it does thrive in dry-mesic forests with seasonal sub-irrigation).
 The fern can grow in Organic soil but it can also grow in sand.
 It prefers shade but can be found to grow in areas with more direct sunlight.
 It also thrives in expansive meadowlands, where it often becomes one of the most dominant species present.
 In a study examining forest understory vegetation, the cinnamon fern was found in the wettest plots and exhibited high sensitivity to changes in soil moisture, suggesting a strong adaptation to saturated or hydric soils.
-The fern is cold hardy.
+The fern is very cold hardy.

 The cinnamon fern plays a multifaceted ecological role in its habitats—from altering carbon and water dynamics to participating in complex reproductive signaling and hosting symbiotic fungi.
 In constructed wetlands treating aquaculture wastewater, cinnamon fern helped reduce pollutants such as total phosphorus, ammonia nitrogen, and turbidity.
 This shows potential for the fern's use in phytoremediation and nutrient cycling in wetland systems.
 Cinnamon fern-dominated understories in high-elevation Appalachian forests are strongly associated with higher soil respiration (Rs) during summer months, suggesting they influence carbon cycling more actively during the growing season.